Acceleration of epigenetic clock

 Editor's note: I showed the article about it to my doctor and she found reasons to prescribe statins me. "

 The study by Ideker and Foxsugere suggests that HLA genes may be a potential target of the drug to prevent the early onset of age-related diseases linked to chronic inflammation, Dieffenbach said.

 "The hypomethylation of HLA locus is telling us something about how HIV changes the immune response, tilting the balance in favor of the virus", Dieffenbach said. “ Focusing on hypomethylation leading to a better immunity to HIV disease, as well as chronic diseases [such as heart disease] is a valuable drug target. ""As a family history of a certain disease, seropositivity of a patient should be seen as a major risk factor for other diseases, Fox said, requiring that doctors have "increased vigilance, increased prevention, and increased screening [for morbidities age-related]. "

-Inbiological systems, Methylation iscatalysed forenzymes; such methylations may be involved in the modificationheavy metals, Regulationgene expression, Regulationprotein functions, AndRNA metabolism.
-Methylation of heavy metals can also occur outside of biological systems.
-The chemical methylation of tissue samples is also a method for reducing certainartifacts of histological staining.
+Em biological systems, methylation is catalysed by enzymes; such methylations may be involved in the modification of heavy metals, regulation of gene expression, regulation of protein functions, is RNA metabolism.
+Methylation of heavy metals can also occur outside biological systems.
+Chemical methylation of tissue samples is also a method to reduce certain artifacts of histological staining.